Jose01000111/rhel9-internal-webserver/README.md

 # 📸 **Deliverables**:
 ### 🟠 Output of `getenforce`
+✅ Shows mode is Enforcing

 ### 🟠 Output of `semanage fcontext` rule
+✅ Shows new SELinux rule

 ### 🟠 Output of `restorecon -Rv /opt/devweb/html`
+✅ Shows relabeling of directory

 ---